 Kagan asked Bishop whether, under the same theory, a New York law requiring businesses that want to import firewood into the state to use certain pesticide would be invalid.
 Bishop responded that it would be, prompting Kagan to ask whether any state law that requires an out-of-state business to change production methods would be prohibited.
 Bishop’s answer: Yes.

 Justice Amy Coney Barrett echoed Kagan’s concerns, suggesting that “there must be many, many state laws” that would impermissibly regulate out-of-state businesses under the challengers’ rule.
 But Deputy Solicitor General Edwin Kneedler, representing the Biden administration, which filed a brief supporting the challengers, reassured her that striking down Proposition 12 would not have a broader ripple effect.
-Addressing the firewood example, Kneedler explained that a state might have a legitimate interest in keeping out pests that might infect its own trees.
+After consulting kentucky pest control experts, Kneedler explained that a state might have a legitimate interest in keeping out pests that might infect its own trees.

 However, even more justices – including Kagan and Barrett – voiced worries that allowing Proposition 12 to stand might lead to internecine disputes among the states.
 “A lot of policy disputes,” Kagan told California Solicitor General Michael Mongan, “can be incorporated into laws like yours.”
 For example, she observed, California could implement laws requiring products to be manufactured using union labor, while Texas could implement a law prohibiting the use of union labor.
 “We live in a divided country,” Kagan, in which the “balkanization” that was a topic of concern for the drafters of the Constitution “is surely present.”